Zoulz/birfengine/Readme.md

 # BiRF Engine for Actionscript 3

-A general game creation library based on a variant of the MVC/MVP design pattern.
-Inspired by modern frameworks such as: [RobotLegs](http://www.robotlegs.com) and [PureMVC](http://puremvc.org).
+A general game creation framework loosely based on the MVC design pattern.
+Inspired by modern frameworks such as: [RobotLegs](http://www.robotlegs.org) and [PureMVC](http://puremvc.org).

 ## F.A.Q.